Does Turning Off Your AC Help Save Money?

 How to Maximize Your Energy Savings

 You might be surprised how small changes in your temperature settings can lead to significant savings.
 By increasing your home’s temperature by just one degree, you could see about a 3% reduction in your monthly energy costs.
 For a bigger impact, aim for a 7-10 degree increase for at least 8 hours a day—this could save you up to 10% on your electric bill, according to the Department of Energy.
+For more highly impactful ways to lower your energy bill, you can check out this other article we published.

 However, in hot and humid climates, where ACs work hard to remove moisture from the air, the savings might not be as noticeable.
 You can still optimize your usage with a smart thermostat that adjusts the temperature while you’re away and cools your home just before you return.